 Bath that headed the unusual procession did exactly the same: carefully looking at the narrow edges of wide potholes, she, giving a strong roll, tried in every possible way to avoid passing through the sharp debris of stones and fragments of the frames studded with rusty nails.
 "If I pierce the tire here now, neither the young technician who attached the wheels, nor the Repair Shop that has become too small, nor Fridge that can not hold the three, even if Washing Machine and I can climb on top of Sideboard, will not help me."

-Wandering along the flat surface and shying away at the sight of stones and boards, Bath gradually advanced forward, and the friend standing on her sides, clinging her hands to the curved edges that served her as a support, easily kept her balance.
-On the deepest potholes, her copper plates quietly tinkled, eventually waking the dogs dozing in the yards.
-One of them, an old shepherd, was about to announce the furious barking of a quiet night street, but, clinging to the wicket gate, was stupefied and numb with surprise.
-In a daze watching the gigantic technical devices that she had never seen in her long life, she silently watched the abnormal things while she opened the view from the bottom of the gate.
-Only when the Chandelier, having rolled into some very deep pit, loudly shook its numerous pendants, and the trash that lay in its box jumped, boomed back to the bottom, the sheep dog hesitantly barked and, yawning, went to bed again at the gate.
+Sneaking on a flat surface and dodging at the sight of stones and boards, Bath gradually moved forward, and a friend standing on her sides, clutching with her hands-hoses to the curved edges that served her as a support, easily kept her balance.
+On the deepest potholes, her copper cymbals quietly tinkled, eventually waking the dogs dozing in the yards.
+One of them, the old shepherd, was about to announce the quiet night street with a furious bark, but, clinging to the wicket rods, she became stunned and numb with surprise.